• Home

 Mixing the ingredients to make raspberry frosting.

-Immediately after frosting a donut, scatter the sprinkles over the top so the sprinkles stick.
+Immediately after frosting a donut, scatter the sprinkles and mini chips over the top so they stick.

 Expert Baking Tips

-• Smoothing the Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
-If you leave it misshapen, that’s how it will remain when baked.
-When the batter is in the donut pans, gently smooth the tops with a butter knife.
+• Smoothing The Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
+If you leave it misshapen after put it into the donut pans, that’s how they will remain when baked.
+When the batter is in the donut pans, gently smooth the top with a butter knife or the back or a small spoon.

 Recipe FAQs

-Can these donuts be made ahead of time?
+Can these chocolate baked donuts be made ahead of time?

 Most gluten free baked goods are best made the same day; you can make these donuts the night before without the frosting but they truly are best the same day.